kt-cason/Katherine_CasonREPO/README.md

 Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).

+- Question 0: What are the 5 most popular trips that you would call "commuter trips"?

 - Question 1: How many trips are taken on each of the 6 most popular holidays (Christmas, Thanksgiving, Halloween, Valentine's Day, St. Patrick's Day, and Easter)? - offer deals on these days

-- Question 2: What hour of the day are the most amount of bikes available?
+- Question 2:  What are the start and end station names with the most amount of trips?

-- Question 3: Where do the least amount of trips start?
+- Question 3: Where do the least amount of trips start (worst 4) & how many trips have started there?

-- Question 4: What days do the annual membership holders use bikes most?
+- Question 4: Where do the least amount of trips end (worst 4) & how many trips have ended there?

-- Question 5: What hours do the annual membership holders use bikes most?
+- Question 5: What are the 5 most popular evening commuter trips for subscribers?

+- Question 6: What are the 5 most popular morning commuter trips for subscribers?

-- Question 6: Which station has the most amount of bikes available at the slowest hour of the day? (use q2)
+- Question 7: Which 4 bike stations have the most available bikes on the weekends?

-- Question 7:

-- Question 8:
+- Question 8: Which 5 zipcodes have the least number of trips taken by subscribers?

-- Question 9:
+- Question 9: Which 5 zipcodes have the least number of trips taken by non-subscribing customers?

-- Question 10:
-...
-- Question n:

 ### Answers